-In the absence of such a decision of adequacy, the Bank may only transfer personal data if it has provided adequate guarantees and on the condition that the data subjects have enforceable rights and effective means of appeal.
+In the absence of such a decision of adequacy,1 the Bank may only transfer personal data if it has provided adequate guarantees2 and on the condition that the data subjects have enforceable rights and effective means of appeal.

 2.2.
-Rights of Data Subjects
+Rights of interested party